Why Enterprise Architecture?

 Under state statute (KRS 11.511) the Commonwealth Chief Information Officer (CIO) is given the authority to recommend and implement information technology governance organizations.
 The Enterprise Architecture and Standards Committee is established under this authority.
 Pursuant to KRS 11.507, the Commonwealth Office of Technology (COT) has authority for “developing, implementing, and managing strategic information technology directions, standards, and enterprise architecture, including implementing necessary management processes to assure full compliance with those directions, standards, and architecture.”
 A governance process is established and policies for the administration of the process are developed and approved as necessary.
 The Enterprise Architecture is governed by the Enterprise Architecture and Standards (EAS) Committee, chaired by the CIO.
 The EAS Committee is composed of multiple agency representatives, and is supported in its work by several domain technical work groups that present recommendations to the Committee for consideration.
 The Chief Information Officer has final approval authority for all actions, modifications and exceptions.

-EAS Committee support, architecture business activities, documentation and research is administered and supported by the Division of IT Governance, Commonwealth Office of Technology.
+EAS Committee support, architecture business activities, documentation and research is administered and supported by the Division of Enterprise Architecture, Commonwealth Office of Technology.

 Architecture Process: Establishing Enterprise Standards